benc-uk/mockery/readme.md

 # 🎭 Mockery

-Mockery is a tool which takes a Open API Specification (OAS) and runs a HTTP API listener to accept requests based on the spec.
-It will parse the provided OAS document and discover paths, responses etc and configure handlers to respond accordingly.
+Mockery is a tool for creating a mock API from a Open API Specification (OAS or Swagger), it runs a HTTP listener accepting requests based on the provided spec.
+It will parse the OAS document and discover paths, responses, schemas etc and configure handlers to respond accordingly.
 Currently it supports v2 of Swagger/OAS.
+It is written in Go and uses the [Chi router & mux](https://github.com/go-chi/chi)

 It can be use to act as mock or placeholder server for testing, mocking, or other uses cases when the real API endpoint is not available.

-It goes beyond providing simple empty HTTP responses, and will use any examples discovered in the OAS to provide a payload repsonse back, obviously these responses are static, however they do increase the usefulness of the API tremendously.
+It goes beyond providing simple empty HTTP responses, and will use any examples discovered in the OAS to provide a JSON payload response back, obviously these responses are static, however they do increase the usefulness of the API tremendously.

 ![screen shot](./etc/screenshot.png)